shiv-ram-repo/constraint-aware-ddg/data/README.md

 # Datasets

-Raw datasets are not redistributed in this repository — they are downloaded from the original publications and processed locally.
+Raw datasets are not redistributed in this repository, they are downloaded from the original publications and processed locally.

 ## Megascale (training)